Pexels vit ória santos 2087954

 Need not want

-Businesses today are incredibly skilled at making you believe that a luxury item is a necessity.
-They influence you from something being a want (a luxury), to a need (a necessity).
+Today's businesses are incredibly skilled at making you believe a luxury item is necessary.
+They influence you from something being a want (a luxury) to a need (a necessity).

-Think about how many times you’ve heard someone say: ‘I need a new washing machine, mine is broken’, ‘I need a new TV, mine is old’, ‘I need a new phone, mine has been playing up’.
+Think about how often you’ve heard someone say: ‘I need a new washing machine, mine is broken’, ‘I need a new TV, mine is old’, ‘I need a new phone, mine has been playing up’.
 The key word here is need, not want.
-The truth is none of these are essential to survival.
-However, they are seen as a social norm that make life easier, or a source of entertainment.
-They are a want that people have become so dependent on, they genuinely feel like they need them.
+The truth is none of these are essential for survival.
+However, they are seen as a social norm that makes life easier or a source of entertainment.
+They are a want that people have become so dependent on that they genuinely feel like they need them.

 The Real Debt Guy's final thoughts.

-If you are serious about cutting back on your luxury expenditure, really challenge yourself on what you actually need, not what you want.
-If you can survive without the things you have identified as ‘a need’, they are in fact a want.
-These things may improve your life but they’re not essential for your survival.
+If you are serious about cutting back on your luxury expenditure, challenge yourself to decide what you need, not what you want.
+If you can survive without what you have identified as a need, it's a want.
+These things may improve your life but are not essential for survival.

-A simple rule to follow is to make sure any luxuries you buy are paid for by money earned with little or no effort e.g. passive income.
+A simple rule to follow is to ensure that any luxuries you buy are paid for with money earned with little or no effort, e.g., passive income.

 Let’s take investments as an example.
-If you want to have a super expensive luxury holiday every year, it’s much better to have rental property income that will cover the cost, rather than putting the holiday on a credit card.
+If you want to have a super expensive luxury holiday every year, it’s much better to have rental property income to cover the cost rather than putting the holiday on a credit card.
 You’ll only have to work harder to pay it off, which takes away from the purpose of the holiday in the first place.

-If you find you are working yourself into the ground to afford the luxuries in your life, something has got to give.
-The truth is, having more and more luxuries will not necessarily make you happier, people with the most simple of lives are often the happiest.
+If you find yourself working into the ground to afford the luxuries in your life, something has got to give.
+The truth is that having more and more luxuries will not necessarily make you happier.
+People with the most simple of lives are often the happiest.

-Challenge yourself today, to see the real necessities in your life.
+Challenge yourself today to see the absolute necessities in your life.

-If you want to take control of your spending and finances, take a look at our Budget Planner to get a head start.
-You might also find it interesting to checkout the mindfulness section, to challenge the way you think about what you need and what you want.
+If you want to take control of your spending and finances, check out our Budget Planner to get a head start.
+You might also find it interesting to check out our mindfulness section, which challenges how you think about what you need and want.

 Simplifying complicated matters.